intel-analytics/BigDL-2.x/docs/docs/APIGuide/PipelineAPI/estimator.md

 ## Estimator

-`Estimator` supports the training and evaluation of BigDL models.
+`Estimator` supports the training and evaluation of BigDL models, Keras-like models and PyTorch models.
 It wraps a model, and provide a uniform training, evaluation, or prediction operation on both localhost and distributed spark environment.

 ### Creating an Estimator